mjj4791/AxICAClientWrapper/README.md

 Use this wrapper class for AxWFICALib.AxICAClient if you experience crashes as shown below.
 These crashes occur in the Citrix ICACLient control, for example when a form with the control on it is docked/undocked with the WeifenLuo DockPanelSuite (but theyre might be more cases where this happens)...

 To use this wrapper, build your form as normally.
-Once happy, open the code for yout forms designer and replace in the 'InitializeComponent()':
+Once happy, open the code for your forms designer and replace in the 'InitializeComponent()':

     this.icaClient = new AxWFICALib.AxICAClient();
 with